The Weeknight MVP: Your Go-To Cucumber, Tomato, and Onion Salad

 mixing the dressing for the best cucumber tomato onion salad

-In a large mixing bowl or salad dressing mixer, mix the extra virgin olive oil, balsamic vinegar, salt, and pepper.
-Add sliced vegetables to the bowl and toss with the dressing.
-Chill for two hours before serving.
-It’s that easy!
+2. Make the Dressing: In a large mixing bowl or a salad dressing mixer, whisk together the extra virgin olive oil, red wine or balsamic vinegar, salt, and pepper until well combined.

 Cucumber, Tomato and Onion Salad Recipe FAQs